thebkbuffalo/word_change_chrome_extension/README.md

-This is your Chrome extension which replaces a word or phrase with a different word or phrase.
+This extension changes the words "tent city" or "detention center" to "Concentration Camp".